We never forget that there is a whole world beyond the classroom. We encourage pupils to remember that we are a part of the world - not apart from it.

 — Rachel Hughes (Assistant Head: Outreach and Partnerships)

-Every Wednesday afternoon pupils have the opportunity to develop their leadership and community skills through our service and volunteering programme.
-This ranges from working in the local community to learning navigation skills with the Navy, survival skills with the Cadets, undertaking sports leadership courses or participating in the Duke of Edinburgh Award.
+Every Wednesday afternoon pupils have the opportunity to develop their leadership and community skills through our service and partnerships programme.
+This ranges from working in the local community, to learning navigation and survival skills with the CCF, to undertaking sports leadership courses, and participating in the Duke of Edinburgh Award.

 Our innovative entrepreneurship programmes in the Fourth Form and Sixth Form enable pupils to develop creative and commercial ideas and products.
 In the Fourth Form, pupils develop business plans to generate money for a charity of their choice.
 In the Sixth Form, £10,000 is awarded to winning teams to help them bring their entrepreneurial ideas to market.